 - If someone is injured on your property are you liable?

-- If someone falls on your property are you liable?
+- Aare you liable if someone falls on your property?

 - If someone trespasses on my property and gets hurt am I liable?